Here you will find up-to-date opportunities to work with Research ranging from full-time employment to internship

 Please send a letter of introduction (including previous experience and areas of interest), curriculum vitae and unofficial university transcript (in this order) as a single PDF file to firstname.lastname@example.org.
 Further, name your attachment as Last_First_CB_Internship.pdf (e.x.: Smith_Clara_CB_Internship.pdf, or Brown_Marcus_CB_Internship.pdf).

 Applications are due February 21, 2015, at 5 p.m.
 EST.

 Selection decisions will be e-mailed to potential interns on March 14th, 2014.

-This eight-week internship is designed to provide interns with an insight into College Board research and development operations in psychometrics.
+This eight-week internship is designed to provide interns with an insight into College Board research operations in psychometrics.
 Interns will have the opportunity to work closely with psychometricians and gain hands-on working experience with College Board data and projects.

 |For International Students|